horizonwiki/horizonfetch/README.md

 ```bash
 horizonfetch -help
 ```
-😎You can use both short (-flag) and long (-- flag) versions for most options:
+😎You can use both short (-flag) and long (--flag) versions for most options:
 ```
 -help  or --help
 ```